How to Import Bank Statement Transactions into Quicken with a QIF File

-Export a QIF file from DocuClipper and import it into Quicken quickly, without retyping transactions.
+Step-by-step tutorial: export a QIF file from DocuClipper and import it into Quicken without retyping transactions.

 Step 1: Download the QIF from DocuClipper